 - Once you’ve launched CS:GO, you’ll be brought to a main menu screen.

-- Click the “Options” button and then head on over to the “Game Settings” screen.
+- Click the settings cog at the bottom left of the screen and then head on over to the “Game Settings” tab.

 - Scan through the list until you see the “Enable Developer Console” option and set it to “Yes”.